jaimebuelta/gorgon/README.md

 Gorgon
 ======

 Gorgon.
-A simple multiplier process analysis tool in Python
+A simple multiplier task analysis tool in Python

 Gorgon is a framework to repeat a Python function N times, using multiprocessing and multithread to multiply the use.
 A report is presented then to show the results and time on the calls, in an aggregated manner.